shybovycha/shybovycha.github.io/_posts/2020-08-02-gantt-chart-part2.md

 ## To be continued

+The source code of this implementation could be found on [Github](https://github.com/shybovycha/gantt-chart).

 I think that is enough for now, but it is not the end!
 There's still some work to be done in removing the D3 from this setup completely, so stay tuned!